 dont know which will go first, rock n roll or Christianity.

-raided at dwan by The US internal Revenue Service, they removed cars worth over £100,000
+at dawn by The US Internal Revenue Service, they removed cars worth over £100,000

 50-60 pills of Rohypnol

 in a Rome hotel during a Nirvana European tour.

 - Heavy metal band Kittie announced the departure of their bassist,Trish

 Doan, due to the eating disorder anorexia, which she developed during the recording

 - 23 year-old Sian Davies was banned from playing her music and had her

 stereo system impounded, after she had played Cliff Richard music too loudly.